Counter-clock/Remote-Play-Together-for-nonSteam-games/README.md

 11. Press any key to refresh the program, then pick your game from the newly displayed menu.
 12. Once your chosen game has started, open **Steam Overlay**, go to **Remote Play Together** and **invite your friend**.

+> **TIP:** If your game requires administrator privileges, make sure you run Steam as administrator first.

 ### Example of `remoteplay.txt`:

 ```txt